SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-21-biopharma-insurrection-donors.md

 > any State, who, having previously taken an oath, as a member of Congress, or as an
 > officer of the United States, or as a member of any State legislature, or as an
 > executive or judicial officer of any State, to support the Constitution of the United
-> States, __shall have engaged in insurrection or rebellion__ against the same, or given aid
+> States, __shall have engaged in insurrection or rebellion__ against the same, or
-> or comfort to the enemies thereof. &hellip;
+> __given aid or comfort__ to the enemies thereof. &hellip;

 Why are these guys _still_ members of Congress?
-Haven't they, in the words of the 14th Amendment, "given aid and comfort" to insurrectionists?
+Haven't they, in the words of the 14th Amendment, "given aid or comfort" to insurrectionists?

 It seems like the right wing is so amazingly full of crap, they have to export it onto the rest of us.